Acne is a distressing skin condition characterised by whiteheads, blackheads, pus filled spots called pustules and angry, red, inflamed skin.

-So how does back acne appear, and is treating it the same as treating acne spots on the face?
+So how does it develop, what causes back acne flare-ups and is treating it the same as treating acne spots on the face?

 Acne spots on the back are caused by the same reasons as acne on the face.
 This could be due to excess sebum production, hormonal imbalances, genetics or an overgrowth of a common skin bacteria called Propionibacterium acnes.